Effective representations of Hecke-Kiselman monoids of type A: Main results

-When $i=1$ or $i=k$, we get the following two cases: \begin{enumerate} \item Elements that do not contain $a=a_2$ or $a_k$.
-There are $C_{l_i}$ such elements. \item Elements that do contain $a$.
+When $i=1$ or $i=k+1$, we get the following two cases.
+Depending on $i$, let $a=a_1$ or $a_k$. \begin{enumerate} \item Elements in $HK_{\G_i}$ that do not contain $a$.
+There are $C_{l_i}$ such elements. \item Elements in $HK_{\G_i}$ that do contain $a$.
 By exclusion there are $C_{l_i+1}-C_{l_i}$ such elements. \end{enumerate} Now the second claim of our theorem follows from \eqref{eq323} and the definition of $c_i(A)$.

 We will prove the last claim by showing that it satisfies the same recursion formula as the odd Fibonacci numbers and has the same initial values.
 Note that if the number of vertices $n$ is fixed there are only two possibilities for a graph of type $A_n$ to have alternating sinks or sources (the first vertex can either be a sink or a source).
-However, these graphs are opposite to each other, so the cardinalities of the corresponding HK-monoids have to agree by \cite[Theorem~1(v)]{GM11}.
+However, these graphs are opposite to each other, so the cardinalities of the corresponding HK-monoids have to be the same by \cite[Theorem~1(v)]{GM11}.
 Let $\mathcal{A}_n$ be the graph of type $A_n$ with alternating sinks and sources whose vertices are $v_i$, $i\in\underline{n}$, and we assume that $v_1$ is a source.
 Let $f_n=|HK_{\mathcal{A}_n}|$.
 The first two $\mathcal{A}_n$ are $\mathcal{A}_0=$ the empty graph, and $\mathcal{A}_1=v_1$.
 This gives $f_0=|\{\varepsilon\}|=1=F_{2\cdot0+1}$ and $f_1=|\{\varepsilon,[v_1]\}|=2=F_{2\cdot1+1}$.
 The Fibonacci numbers satisfy the recursion formula